These pear muffins are light, moist and delicious. With wholemeal flour and not to much sugar they are a healthyish treat the whole family will love.

 I have a huge sweet tooth but there are times when you just want something light and fresh without too much sugar.
 These light, moist, almost healthy muffins are the answer.
 Made with minimal sugar and wholemeal (whole grain) flour they are healthyish treat the whole family will love.
 Pearfect for a picnic, school lunches, afternoon tea or just because!

 Pears: I use Pakenham pears in Australia when they are sweet and juicy and in peak season in Autumn (Fall).
 You can use any type of pears you like as long as they are starting to ripen and not to firm.
 You could also try these with tinned pear pieces.
 If so I recommend pears in juice, not syrup to reduce the sugar and make sure they are very well drained or your muffins will be soggy.

-White Self raising flour: white self raising flour is best for this recipe.
-You could also you all purpose flour mixed with baking powder if you prefer to make your own.
+White Self-raising flour: white self-raising flour is best for this recipe.
+You could also use all-purpose flour mixed with baking powder if you prefer to make your own.

 Wholemeal self raising flour: also known as whole wheat flour, gives these muffins some light nutty notes.
-You can make your own wholemeal self raising flour by combining plain wholemeal flour with baking flour.
-Or you if you're not fan you could just use plain self raising flour in these muffins, but they won't have the same depth of flavor.
+You can make your own wholemeal self-raising flour by combining plain wholemeal flour with baking flour.
+Or if you're not fan you could just use plain self-raising flour in these muffins, but they won't have the same depth of flavour.

 Brown sugar: also known as light brown sugar, adds to the caramel notes of this recipe.
 You could use white sugar if the same amount if you prefer, or experiment with dark brown sugar.